HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/over_accessibility.md

 # Accessibility features for Sametime {#over_accessibility .concept}

-Accessibility features help users who have a disability, such as restricted mobility or limited vision, to use information technology products successfully.
+Accessibility features help users who have a disability, such as restricted mobility or limited vision, use information technology products successfully.
 HCL® strives to provide products with usable access for everyone.

 ## Accessibility features { .section}

-HCL Sametime® uses the latest W3C Standard, [WAI-ARIA 1.0](http://www.w3.org/TR/wai-aria/) to ensure compliance to [US Section 508](http://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-section-508-standards/section-508-standards) and [Web Content Accessibility Guidelines \(WCAG\) 2.0](http://www.w3.org/TR/WCAG20/).
+HCL Sametime® uses the latest W3C Standard, [WAI-ARIA 1.0](http://www.w3.org/TR/wai-aria/), to ensure compliance with [US Section 508](http://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-section-508-standards/section-508-standards) and [Web Content Accessibility Guidelines \(WCAG\) 2.0](http://www.w3.org/TR/WCAG20/).

 **Note:** For the best accessible experience, use the latest versions of both the screen reader and browser.